 Related Collections

-With collections, you can get published faster and increase your visibility.
+With Collections, you can get published faster and increase your visibility.

-BMC Public Health is calling for submissions to our Collection on The influence of education on population health.
+BMC Public Health is calling for submissions to our Collection on Cancer in older adolescents and young adults.

-This Collection supports and amplifies research related to SDG 3: Good Health & Well-Being and SDG 4: Quality Education.
+This collection supports and amplifies research related to SDG 3 Good Health & Well-Being.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.